GriffithUniLibrary/redcap-intro/docs/07-advanced/02-passthru.md

 Of course, the actual parameters and values are completely up to you, but will probably be supplied to you by the panel company.

-> [!WARNING] This does not work with custom or short URLS
-> URL shortening and redirection services like bit.ly do not pass through URL parameters unless they were part of the original URL.
+URL shortening and redirection services like bit.ly do not pass through URL parameters unless they were part of the original URL.
 Since in this case, the parameter needs to be different every time, shortened or customised URLs can't be used.
+{: .warning }

 ## Add the customised URL to the survey settings